Light installation celebrating births across Manchester and the new International Factory arts centre. 2022

 Aeolus is an investigation into acoustics, wind and architecture.
-This specially designed wind pavilion is an architectural space that will resonate and sing with the wind.
+This specially designed wind pavilion resonates and sings with the wind.
 This link takes you to the Aeolus microsite.
 2011

 3D pixelated sculpture commissioned by the Watershed for the Bristol Temple Quarter.
 Seen from a distance a figure of a child stands in the train station.
 Up close, she fragments into three dimensional pixels.
 2013

 Harrison’s Garden is an imagined landscape and garden of clocks.
-Commissioned by Connect! and currently touring National Trust properties of the UK.
-Since 2015
+Commissioned by Connect! it toured around National Trust properties in the UK.
+2015-2019

 Jerram’s performative work in microgravity aboard a parabolic flight in Star City, Russia.
 2008